GCP Storage

 connect.gcpstorage.source.extension.includes

-A comma-separated list of file extensions to include in the source file search.
+A comma-separated list of object extensions to include in the source object search.

 string